-3.1 The Association holds a variety of data relating to individuals, including customers and employees (also referred to as Data Subjects).
+- 3.1 The Association holds a variety of data relating to individuals, including customers and employees (also referred to as Data Subjects).
 Data which can identify Data Subjects is known as personal data.
-The personal data held and processed by the Association is detailed within the Customer Privacy Notice.

-- 3.1.1 "Personal Data" is that from which a living individual can be identified either by that data alone, or in conjunction with other data held by the Association. - 3.1.2 The Association also holds personal data that is sensitive in nature (i.e. relates to or reveals a data subject's racial or ethnic origin, religious beliefs, political opinions, relates to health or sexual orientation).
+The personal data held and processed by the Association is detailed within the Customer Privacy Notice. - 3.1.1 "Personal Data" is that from which a living individual can be identified either by that data alone, or in conjunction with other data held by the Association. - 3.1.2 The Association also holds personal data that is sensitive in nature (i.e. relates to or reveals a data subject's racial or ethnic origin, religious or philosophical beliefs, political opinions, trade union membership, genetic or biometric data, health, sex life or sexual orientation).
 This is "Special Category Personal Data" or "Sensitive Personal Data".